WorldWideWhiteboard: History

-The WorldWideWhiteboard is the first software product developed by Link-Systems International (LSI).
-LSI was launched in 1995 primarily as a company that converted text-based content like scholarly journals into an SGML format.
+The World Wide Whiteboard is the first software product developed by Link-Systems International (LSI).
+LSI was launched in 1995 primarily as a company that converted text-based content, like scholarly journals, into an SGML format.
 Incorporated in the State of Florida on February 27, 1996, LSI expanded its mission to the Web-based implementation of a variety of traditionally face-to-face academic activities.
 The company developed what it called the "Net Tutor" product that included a whiteboard-like interface and, later, a tutoring service that used the whiteboard to conduct online tutoring.
-For about five years, the software side of this product leased as NetTutor to schools, individual educators, and programs, for example, to conduct online tutoring using tutors provided by the institution, as well as for online instruction and office hours.
+For about five years, the software was leased as NetTutor to schools, individual educators, and programs to, for example, conduct online tutoring using tutors provided by the institution, as well as for online instruction and office hours.

-Eventually, LSI re-christened the interface of the World Wide Whiteboard.
+Eventually, LSI renamed the interface to World Wide Whiteboard.
 The company still owns the NetTutor trademark, which refers to the online tutoring it supplies via the World Wide Whiteboard and using professional tutors it employs.

 This history seems to justify the company's claim that it was the first to offer commercially a tool for Web access to a shared, real-time environment with such education-oriented features as subject-specific toolbars.
 The World Wide Whiteboard was also adopted as an option available with certain textbooks by publishers such as McGraw-Hill, John Wiley and Sons, Pearson, Cengage Learning, and Bedford, Freeman and Worth.
 The use of the World Wide Whiteboard by campuses and educational programs to support online environments, give classes and hold faculty office hours and meetings expanded over the next decade.

-In 2010, LSI began the development of an HTML5 version of the WorldWideWhiteboard.
+In 2010, LSI began the development of an HTML5 version of the World Wide Whiteboard.
 This version has now replaced the earlier, Java-based version and allows for the use of the interface on mobile devices.
-This is one of several cases where software developers have opted for browser-based development, counting on the future development of HTML5 APIs to support audio and video interaction, rather than self-standing phone apps.As of 2013, installations of World Wide Whiteboard had been converted from Java-based to HTML5-based versions.
+This is one of several cases where software developers have opted for browser-based development, counting on the future development of HTML5 APIs to support audio and video interaction, rather than self-standing phone apps.
+As of 2013, installations of World Wide Whiteboard had been converted from Java-based to HTML5-based versions.

-As the World Wide Whiteboard gained more popularity, LSI came to be included in the Inc. 5000 in 2014.
+As the World Wide Whiteboard gained more popularity, LSI was included in the Inc. 5000 in 2014.

 Use

 The World Wide Whiteboard product appeared as the first successful web collaboration tool in wide use in online education.
-Online whiteboards generally can accommodate a theoretically unlimited number of participants and an instructor in a live, or synchronous, interactive session.
+Online whiteboards generally can accommodate a theoretically unlimited number of participants and an instructor in a live or synchronous interactive session.
 The World Wide Whiteboard allows for both audio and video streams, as well as numerous asynchronous modes of interaction.